Diwali 2024: Why Is Kheel Batasha Considered Auspicious

 Image Credit: Aarah Creations/facebook

 Diwali is one of the most popular festivals in India that is celebrated with great excitement and enthusiasm.
-According to the Hindu calendar, it is observed in the month of Kartik and this time the festival of lights falls on November 12.
-Besides diyas, rangolis, puja and crackers, food is also an essential part of Diwali.
+According to the Hindu calendar, it is observed in the month of Kartik and this time the festival of lights will be celebrated on October 31 or November 1, 2024 Besides diyas, rangolis, puja and crackers, food is also an essential part of Diwali.

 Laddoos, kaju katli, kheer, malpua, murukku, kachoris and namkeens are just a few names but, you will find a lot of delicious delicacies on this festival.
 The meals of Diwali are also packed with flavours like puri, kadai paneer, chole, naan etc. Apart from these, there are another two items known as kheel and batashe without which this festival is incomplete.